OberlinExCo/OberlinExCo.github.io/index.md

 ## ExCo Course Catalog Spring 2021

-Our schedule of classes for the Fall semester is now out!
+Our schedule of classes for the Spring semester is now out!

 <a href="/catalog" class="primary-btn about-btn">View the Catalog</a>